doctest/doctest/doc/markdown/build-systems.md

 - The ```CMakeLists.txt``` file of the doctest repository has ```install()``` commands so you could also use doctest as a package.

+- To discover tests from an executable and register them in ctest you could use [```doctest_discover_tests(<target>)``` from scripts/cmake/doctest.cmake](../../scripts/cmake/doctest.cmake) - read the comments in the file on how to use it.
+It works just like [the same functionality in Catch](https://github.com/catchorg/Catch2/blob/master/docs/cmake-integration.md#automatic-test-registration).

 ### Package managers

 **doctest** is available through the following package managers: